-MindSphere supports the Modbus protocol for the MindConnect Nano plugin.
+The Modbus protocol is supported for the MindConnect Nano plugin.
 You can select the protocol type Modbus RTU while adding a new data source in Asset Manager.

 The Modbus configuration view is only visible after a successful onboarding of the MindConnect Nano.
-The MindConnect Nano Version must be higher than V220.127.116.11.
+The MindConnect Nano Version must be higher than V18.104.22.168.

 The following picture shows the protocol selection in Asset Manager:

 For more information about how to create a new data source see chapter Adding a data source and data points for MindConnect Nano.

 In order to connect a Modbus RTU device, you need to select the Modbus RTU protocol and enter the following data source parameters: